 Use a soft bristle brush to remove dust from knobs and crevices on the instrument cluster.
-Using a mild soap solution, immediately remove hand lotions, sunscreen, and insect repellant from all interior surfaces or permanent damage may result.
+Using a mild soap solution, immediately remove hand lotions, sunscreen, and insect repellent from all interior surfaces or permanent damage may result.

 Your dealer may have products for cleaning the interior.
 Use cleaners specifically designed for the surfaces being cleaned to prevent permanent damage.
-To prevent overspray, apply all cleaners directly to the cleaning cloth.
+Apply all cleaners directly to the cleaning cloth.
+Do not spray cleaners directly on any switches or controls.
 Cleaners should be removed quickly.
 Never allow cleaners to remain on the surface being cleaned for extended periods of time.